nadavbra/fabric/README.rst

 ftp://ftp.broadinstitute.org/pub/ExAC_release/release1/ExAC.r1.sites.vep.vcf.gz

-1) Parse the VCF file and calculate the effect scores of the observed variants:
+**Step 1: Parse the VCF file and calculate the effect scores of the observed variants**

 First, FABRIC needs to parse the VCF file, and to calculate the effect scores of all the relevant variants in it.
 This is done by running the following command:

 create_vcf_dataset --reference-genome=<GRCh38 or hg19> --gene-dataset-dir=<DIR PATH> --vcf-file=<FILE PATH> --output-csv-file=<FILE PATH> [--only-pass]

 Where:

---gene-dataset-dir is the same as with the MAF format.
+* --gene-dataset-dir is the same as with the MAF format.
---vcf-file should be given the input VCF file.
+* --vcf-file should be given the input VCF file.
---output-csv-file should be given the file where you want to save the output processed dataset with the effect scores calculated by the framework.
+* --output-csv-file should be given the file where you want to save the output processed dataset with the effect scores calculated by the framework.
---only-pass is an optional flag to take only variants with a "PASS" filter.
+* --only-pass is an optional flag to take only variants with a "PASS" filter.

 For example, if you want to analyze the ExAC dataset obtained above (ExAC.r1.sites.vep.vcf.gz), assuming your working directory is ~/tcga_and_exac_analysis, you will run the command: